jgurhem/tampermonkey_wasm/article1.md

 What if we want high performances for the features added or use another programming language to implement them ?
 Then we would like to build our code into an intermediate that fit our requirements and that can be used in our GreasyFork userscripts.

-Well, WebAssembly was designed for to solve such problems !
+Well, WebAssembly was designed to solve such problems !
-Now, we need to build an application into WebAssembly and load it from our userscript.
+It is now possible to build an application into WebAssembly and load it from our userscript.

 ## Rust example to build into a WebAssembly

-Let's take a small example we will build into a WebAssembly and load it from our userscript.
+Let's take a small example, build it into a WebAssembly and load it from our userscript.
-I choose the add function that adds 2 integers in Rust.
+I choosed to implement the add function that adds 2 integers in Rust.

 Let's create our Rust project.
 If you are not familiar with Rust, you can take a look at ["The Book"](https://doc.rust-lang.org/stable/book/title-page.html) or the [documentation](https://www.rust-lang.org/learn).